Olympus E-PL3 vs Sony A6400

 It is notable that the A6400 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the E-PL3 does not provide wifi capability.

 The A6400 is a recent model that features in the current product line-up of Sony.
-In contrast, the E-PL3 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the E-PL3 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the E-PL3 was succeeded by the Olympus E-PL5.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.
+Further information on the features and operation of the E-PL3 and A6400 can be found, respectively, in the Olympus E-PL3 Manual (free pdf) or the online Sony A6400 Manual.

 So what is the bottom line?
 Which of the two cameras – the Olympus E-PL3 or the Sony A6400 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.